 As you begin making your travel arrangements, you should start by looking at our calendar, which shows when we are in session and the representatives already scheduled to be on campus.
 Our preferred time for a visit is during the 12:45 until 1:35 PM lunch break.
 It is also possible to come during the shorter 10:10 until 10:40 AM morning break.
 After school, from 3:40 until 4:30 PM, is less desirable since many students are busy, but it is sometimes possible.
 Once you’ve narrowed down a date and time, please contact Dale Ford, the counsellor who coordinates individual and small group college visits.
 Jennie Austrin, Office Assistant, will coordinate the logistics of your visit.
 Please be aware that BISP does not have a college reference room and does not need any extra copies of printed materials.

-We will also hold a fair on Wednesday, November 15, 2017, from approximately 10:00 AM until 1:30 PM (exact times and details to be confirmed later).
-This dovetails with the OCSC International Education Expo in Bangkok on November 11-12, and tends to draw more UK universities.
+We will also hold a fair on Thursday, November 16, 2017, from approximately 10:00 AM until 1:30 PM.
+This dovetails with the OCSC International Education Expo in Bangkok on Saturday-Sunday, November 11-12 and the Mentor International Education Fair in Chiang Mai on Tuesday, November 14.
+Following the OCSC Expo in Bangkok you could either travel to Chiang Mai or remain in Bangkok for school visits and then join us for our fair on Thursday, November 16.
+Our November fair tends to draw more UK and Thai universities.

 Other Schools in Phuket